-Gives the history of the agency (one of Oregon's oldest) and an overview of DSL's core programs (Land Management, Wetlands and Waterways, Unclaimed Property and Estates) as they relate to DSL's mission of ensuring a legacy for Oregonians and their public schools through stewardship of the Common School Fund.
+Gives the history of the agency (one of Oregon's oldest) and an overview of DSL's core programs (Common School Fund Property, Aquatic Resources, Unclaimed Property and Estates) as they relate to DSL's mission of ensuring a legacy for Oregonians and their public schools through stewardship of the Common School Fund.

 |Mary Abrams, DSL Director |

 At statehood, the federal government granted sections 16 and 36 in every township to Oregon "for the use of schools."
-Today, the Land Management Division oversees all programs that generate revenue for the Common School Fund from these trust lands and from other land management activities under State Land Board jurisdiction.
-This presentation provides information on waterway leases and other authorizations for DSL-owned land, including the submerged and submersible lands underlying Oregon's navigable waterways.
+Today, the agency oversees all programs that generate revenue for the Common School Fund from these trust lands and from other land management activities under State Land Board jurisdiction.

-Specialized presentations include the department's Real Estate Asset Management Plan, which guides land management activities and outlines priorities for growing the Common School Fund over the next decade and beyond; and such topics as mineral and energy resources on state lands, uses of the territorial sea, rangeland management, and title navigability.
+Specialized presentations include the department's Real Estate Asset Management Plan, which guides land management activities and outlines priorities for growing the Common School Fund over the next decade and beyond; and such topics as mineral and energy resources on state lands and Oregon rangelands.

 Lanny Quackenbush, Eastern Region Manager

-Explains Oregon's removal-fill law, enacted in 1967, to conserve, restore and protect "waters of the state" for public navigation, fisheries, commerce and recreation.
-Waters of the state include all natural waterways: bays and estuaries; constantly flowing streams (navigable and non-navigable); some intermittent streams; wetlands, lakes and other bodies of water; the Pacific Ocean within three miles of shore; certain ditches; and artificially created wetlands, ponds and channels.
+Oregon's Removal-Fill Law, enacted in 1967, to conserve, restore and protect "waters of the state" for public navigation, fisheries, commerce and recreation.
 Provides information on how to obtain a removal-fill permit, an overview of DSL's regulatory responsibilities, and permit streamlining initiatives.

-Presentation topics may include an overview of the importance of Oregon's wetlands and their functions, how to identify wetlands, benefits of Local Wetland Inventories and planning, wetland restoration, wetland mitigation, and mitigation banking.
-Presentations may be oriented toward a general or a technical audience.
+Wetlands and their functions, including how to identify wetlands, benefits of Local Wetland Inventories and planning, wetland restoration, wetland mitigation, and mitigation banking.

 |Oregon's Unclaimed Property Law